top of page

 Death, Taxes, and Crowded Gyms in January: When Motivation Becomes the Barrier to Fitness

 This is not my typical blog post, but it may be my most important.
 In this post, I explore why motivation for exercise often fades, the common reasons people struggle to stay consistent with fitness, and what actually supports long-term success.
-This is not about quick fixes or New Year’s resolutions.
-It is about building strength, mobility, and health in a way that lasts.
+Forget quick fixes or New Year’s resolutions.
+Focus on building strength, mobility, and health in a way that lasts.
 Please share with anyone in your life thinking about improving fitness.
-The gym was noticeably quiet y
+The gym was noticeably quiet yesterday.
+This

 Dean M